Meetings, events, tournaments, and conventions are great for our community.

-We’re the meetings and special events professionals and we’re here to help.
-Our services are free of charge and we’re ready to make the calls, establish the contacts and take care of all the details that mean new business for Buffalo.
+Our services are free of charge and we’re ready to make the calls, establish the contacts, and take care of all the details that will bring your event home to Buffalo.

 WE’LL PROMOTE ATTENDANCE